Neck Deep: Wishful Thinking, Life's Not out to Get You, line-up changes (2014–2016)

 On 27 April 2015 the band made a post on their Facebook page consisting of nothing more than "Can't Kick Up the Roots.
 12.05.15".
 This post turned out to be a song and the release date of 12 May.
 A few days later on 4 May, the band made another Facebook post stating the name of their new album, Life's Not out to Get You.
 The release date of this album was 14 August.
-On 10 May, "Can't Kick Up the Roots" was premiered on UK radio station BBC Radio 1 and was met with much praise by fans, with the band then stating that the song's music video and pre-orders for the album would be available on 12 May.
+On 10 May, "Can't Kick Up the Roots" premiered on UK radio station BBC Radio 1 and was met with much praise by fans, with the band then stating that the song's music video and pre-orders for the album would be available on 12 May.
 The band played all dates of the 2015 edition of Vans Warped Tour.
 On 19 July, "Gold Steps" was premiered live on Daniel P. Carter's BBC Radio 1 rock show.
 The album made No.10 on Billboard's Top Album Sales list, and the band made No. 67 on the Artist 100 list.

-On 22 August 2015, allegations of sexual misconduct against guitarist Lloyd Roberts were made, in which Roberts was accused of sending inappropriate photos to an underage girl.
+On 22 August 2015, allegations of sexual misconduct against guitarist Lloyd Roberts were made, as well as bassist Fil-Thorpe, in which Roberts was accused of sending inappropriate photos to an underage girl.
 Roberts denied these allegations.
 The band responded that they were aware of the situation and asked for "a moment to get to the bottom of this."
-One day later, they clarified that Roberts would be "stepping down" from his position in the band as he did not want to tarnish the band's reputation as a result of these allegations.
-He states, "I’m now looking to put this horrendous chapter in my life behind me as I instead look forward to the future.
+The next day, they clarified that Roberts would be "stepping down" from his position in the band as he did not want to tarnish the band's reputation as a result of these allegations.
+He said, "I’m now looking to put this horrendous chapter in my life behind me as I instead look forward to the future.
 For me, that means doing the one thing I love the most – writing and recording music."
 On 13 October 2015, Roberts released a statement which explained that the police had cleared him of all charges, stating that they "found no case" to back up the allegations made against him.
 In the same statement, Roberts hinted that there are no plans for him to return to the band.
 On 17 December 2015, Sam Bowden, of Climates and Blood Youth, officially joined the band as their new lead guitarist.